- Stock trade fee

 Stash was founded in 2015 and is headquartered in New York, New York.
-It has its own Better Business Bureau (BBB) page but isn’t a BBB-accredited business.
+It has a Better Business Bureau (BBB) page but isn’t a BBB-accredited business.
 All Stash investment accounts are held by Apex Clearing, a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
-Stash’s online bank accounts are issued by FDIC-insured Green Dot Bank.
+Stash’s online bank accounts are issued by Green Dot Bank and are FDIC-insured.

-And through its partnership with Apex Clearing, investments on Stash are protected up to $500,000, including up to $250,000 in cash balances through the Securities Investors Protection Corporation (SIPC).
+And through its partnership with Apex Clearing, investments on Stash are protected for up to $500,000, including up to $250,000 in cash balances through the Securities Investors Protection Corporation (SIPC).
 But keep in mind that SIPC coverage does not insure against the potential loss of market value.

 Reviews of Stash are mixed, and its Better Business Bureau (BBB) page is by far the least flattering in its portfolio.
 As of April 2022, Stash receives an F rating from the BBB for failing to respond to 40 complaints.
 Customers have given Stash a rating of 1.34 out of 5 stars based on 145 reviews.
 On Trustpilot, Stash holds a 2.0 out of 5-star rating based on 585 reviews.